 Honors & Graduation

 The University Honors Scholars Program is housed in the University Honors Program.
 Students who complete the necessary coursework with the required GPA will earn the designation of University Honors Scholar on both their transcript and diploma.
 Students who earn this distinction are awarded a medal and recognized at an Awards Ceremony prior to university commencement.
 The University Honors Scholars Program is open to students, from any academic unit, participating in the University Honors Program.
-For further information on applying to be an Honors Scholar, please click here. (link to Scholars section under ENRICHMENT tab)
+Read more about the Honors Scholars Program »

 All Honors coursework is noted on a student's University of Louisville transcript, and students who complete the minimum requirements for the University Honors Program will have that designation noted on their transcript.
 After graduation and a final review of a student's academic record, the Honors Program will mark this designation at the end of a transcript with the notation: "Honors Program, Milestone Status: Completed."
 Students who earn the distinction of University Honors Scholar also graduate with the Honors Program designation.